m13253/JKSN/README.md

 JKSN, prononced as "Jackson", is an abbreviation of Jackson Compressed Serialize Notation, aims to be a binary serialization format compatible with JSON.

+JKSN is suitable for the situation that network bandwidth is expensive but processing time is cheap.

 JKSN stream may be further compressed with GZIP to get better results.

 File formats